jaredkrinke/ez-steam-api/README.md

 Currently, this library only exposes the functionality I needed for my game (listed below).
 Note: The code quality is "hobby ready" (as opposed to "production ready").
 I have tested on Windows (VS 2019) and Linux (G++ 9) only.

 * Retrieve player's "persona name" (display name)
+* Retrieve the player's preferred language for this game
 * Get, set, and persist achievements
 * Set leaderboard scores
 * Retrieve friends' leaderboard scores